Justice League: Generation Lost: Plot summary

-While Power Girl wants to help the others, Booster Gold says she can do more by telling everyone about Max.
-Rocket Red worries she will forget again but she insists Max's influence is broken and flies off.
-Meanwhile, Max tells a captive Jaime that he used the JLI to make Checkmate look ineffective so he could take it over.
+While Power Girl wants to help the others, Booster Gold says she can do more by telling everyone about Lord.
+Rocket Red worries she will forget again but she insists Lord's influence is broken and flies off.
+Meanwhile, Lord tells a captive Jaime that he used the JLI to make Checkmate look ineffective so he could take it over.
 The Scarab manages to withstand the torture to send a signal out, telling the JLI where Blue Beetle is.
-They fly to a massive headquarters, shaped like a robotic horse piece as Beetle breaks out of the lab to attack Max.
-The rest of the team arrives just in time to see Max using a blaster to shoot Blue Beetle in the head.
-Max escapes as the JLI try but fail to revive Jaime.
+They fly to a massive headquarters, shaped like a robotic horse piece as Beetle breaks out of the lab to attack Lord.
+The rest of the team arrives just in time to see Lord using a blaster to shoot Blue Beetle in the head.
+Lord escapes as the JLI try but fail to revive Jaime.
 Meanwhile, Power Girl tries to convince Dick Grayson of the truth behind Ted Kord's death, going so far as to exhume Kord's body for Dick to examine.
-Dick refuses, but Bruce Wayne enters to reveal that he remembers Max's existence.
+Dick refuses, but Bruce Wayne enters to reveal that he remembers Lord's existence.
 He and Dick examine the body together, and Bruce makes Dick see the evidence that Ted was murdered, telling him to remember it.
 He and Kara then go to join up with the JLI.